joshspicer/SpotStatus/README.md

 Easily see at a glance what song is playing.
 Click in to see more details.

 I find myself sharing a lot of music via spotify uris.
-In the menu bar you can easily add that uri to your clipboard for easy sending.
+In the menu bar you can add that uri to your clipboard for easy sending.

 ![photo](./live.png)